All For One & One For All (2002)

 Cons: A lot of the rules feel unpolished and will require some GM arbitration or fine tuning.
 Feels incomplete.
 A lot of wasted pages for what is already a very short supplement.
 Extremely deadly as written, even if you do not use disease as an element.

 Bottom Line: Anyone interested in historical roleplaying who remembers and does not hate pre-bloat d20 could do a lot worse then this sleek little model.
 Just be ready to put in some effort.
-Suprisingly non-shitty, or maybe I am just biased towards historical settings.
+Surprisingly non-shitty, or maybe I am just biased towards historical settings.
 Go for the rapiers, stay for the Gangrene.

 Final Verdict: 6 out of 10 musketeers bleeding out their lives in the muck of the Rhineland, their pistols slowly sinking away in the trampled mire, horses screaming as 18-pounders draw lines of arterial red through companies of young men.
 Mutilated, they clamber up, lungs burning with tuberculosis, arms weak with starvation, clutching battered sabers and pressing velvet gloves on bleeding stumps, raising a salute to the setting sun and screaming un pour tous, tous pour un! as the ground thunders with the oncoming charge of Imperialist Cavalry.